microsoft/MSLab/Scenarios/S2D Converged/readme.md

 * Simulates RDMA networks (just looks like RDMA is used, but performance is not there)
 * Simulates VLANs (VLAN 0 for Management, VLAN 1 for SMB)
 * Simulates SET Switch with 1 Management vNIC and 2 SMB vNICs
 * Deploy script finishes in ~7 minutes.
-Scenario script finishes in ~33 minutes = Your clusters are up an running in 45 minutes.
+Scenario script finishes in ~33 minutes = Your clusters are up and running in 45 minutes.
 * With small modification you can have up to 64 nodes in compute cluster and 16 nodes in storage cluster (beefy machine required)
 * [Compute Cluster and Storage Cluster Validation Reports](/Scenarios/S2D%20Converged/Screenshots/ValidationReports.zip)